 “Did you bring your own bag / coffee cup today?”
 It’s better to phrase the question this way rather than asking, “would you like a bag” as it reminds the customer that you’d like them to BYO reusables.
 If they’ve forgotten, remind them of the discount you offer or suggest they dine in or borrow a mug/bag from you (if you offer this).
 Get your regulars into good habits.

 Equip your team so they’re able to answer questions from the public about your changes.
 Ensure staff understand your reason for doing it, what products you're now using, and how they're better.

 You'll find most people will be on board with you, however there's still a lack of knowledge in the community and people are still learning – your staff can help educate your customers to understand.

-You can find a list of common questions and answers in our Plastic Free Staff Guide.
+You can find a list of common Q&A's in our Plastic Free Staff Guide.

 4. Support staff to make the change

 Encourage staff participation - offer rewards for doing well or have an ‘environmental staff member of the month' award.

 Lead by example and be consistent.
 By showing that this is the expected, normal behaviour, you are more likely to make lasting changes for your business.

 Ask for feedback and work with staff to overcome any challenges.

 Use signage and other prompts to help them (download some great signage here).